- Appeal Ends:

 Suzey Joseph, Street Outreach Nurse

 Improving the health of people on the streets is a big part of preparing people to feel able to get off the streets.
-For this vital work to continue we need to raise £55,000.
+For this vital work to continue and provide a social worker to enhance the care we can give on the streets then we must raise £85,000.
 Please join us in our Christmas Challenge by donating what you can via the button below.